TacBuild/tac-sdk/README.md

 ## Sharded Messages

 Due to the specific architecture of TVM, it’s not possible to send multiple tokens in a single transaction.
-Therefore, transactions are handled using a sharded messaging system, where each message is linked on the validator side using a unique triplet: `(caller, ShardId, ShardsCount)`.
+Therefore, transactions are handled using a sharded messaging system, where each message is linked on the validator side using a unique triplet: `(caller, ShardsKey, ShardsCount)`.
 This system is particularly useful for complex operations like liquidity providing, where multiple tokens need to be transferred on the TON side.

 **Example:**
 - **Liquidity Providing:** To add liquidity, two tokens need to be transferred on the TON side.
 Each token transfer is sent as an individual sharded message, which validators process and link together.